 The Arts of Japan

 The arts of Japan are represented particularly strongly in the collection, and this reflects the close trade and cultural links that existed between the Japanese nation and the city of Glasgow.
-These links had been cemented in the Japan-Glasgow Exchange of 1878, in which the Japanese government gifted a collection of over one thousand art pieces to the city, across architecture, furniture, wood, lacquer ware, ceramics, metalwork, and textiles.
-The gift was exhibited in 1881-1882 during the Oriental Art Exhibition at the McLellan Galleries, attracting around 30,000 visitors.
+These connections were first established in 1872 when the Iwakura Mission visited the city, and were further cemented through the Japan-Glasgow Exchange of 1878: the Japanese government gifted a collection of over one thousand art pieces to the city, across architecture, furniture, wood, lacquer ware, ceramics, metalwork, and textiles.
 Today the collection resides with Glasgow Museums.
+In 1881-1882 the Oriental Art Exhibition attracted around 30,000 visitors to the McLellan Galleries, in rooms adjacent to those in which GSA was then located.
 Meanwhile, Glaswegian engineer Henry Dyer (1848-1918) had introduced Western-style technical education to the Tokyo Imperial College of Engineering and had sponsored exchanges between Japanese and Glaswegian students.
 In 1889, Kustaro Mitsuta became the first Japanese student to enroll at Glasgow School of Art.

 In 1887, ‘a series of books on Japanese art and design’ were acquired by then GSA Headmaster Francis Newbery.
 Although individual titles are not recorded, the GSA library holds to this day a number of rare Japanese books published in the Meiji period.
 Much has been written on the influence of Japanese art and design on the young Charles Rennie Mackintosh, who was enrolled as an evening class student at the School from 1883-1894, and it is tempting to conjecture that Mackintosh may have enjoyed a formative exposure to the arts of Japan with the arrival of these volumes in the GSA library during his studies.
 Also included in the collection is a book on the Japanese artist Hokusai inscribed in Mackintosh’s hand in 1889 to his Windy Hill patrons, the Davidsons.